Anticipated opening of the line.

 September 2020: The Federal Transit Administration and the Met Council enter into a Full Funding Agreement, securing federal funding for the project.

-2019: Apply for Full Funding Grant Agreement, committing the federal government to pay 46 percent of the project’s capital cost.
+2019: Applied for Full Funding Grant Agreement, committing the federal government to pay 46 percent of the project’s capital cost.

 May 2018: The Federal Transit Administration issues Amended Record of Decision.
 The Met Council and Hennepin County approve final scope and budget.